lcdm-uiuc/info490-fa15/Week1/README.md

 ![Unix Image](images/UNIX-Licence-Plate.JPG)
 #####By the end of this lesson, you should be able to:######

-- Use a terminal window to interact with the Unix file system.
+- Know the basics about the origin of, and the disciplines that contribute to Data Science.
-- Describe the Unix file permission model.
+- Understand the basic Unix file system and how to create, copy, move, and delete files and directories.
-- Work with files and processes on a Unix system.
-- Work with Unix file permissions.
+- Understand the concept of virtualization and be able to run a docker container

 ### Activities and Assignments ###